 The lack of rule of law in Haiti is another root cause of the current protest.
 The Haitian justice system suffers from pervasive corruption and chronic underinvestment, resulting in systematic impunity for human rights violations.
 The government’s lack of financial investment in the judicial sector makes fertile ground for bribery, which is commonplace at every level of the judicial system.
 For example, salaries for court officers including judges are notoriously low.
 A recent report by RNDDH found that annual salaries for judges in the courts of first instance averaged between $4,800 and $7,520, which almost requires judges to accept bribes if they are to live a modest middle-class lifestyle.
 Allegations are rarely pursued since judicial agents are often complicit in acceptance of bribes and preferential treatment of the elite.
 The weak, politicized judicial system has meant that courts have exercised no restraint on governmental corruption and grave human rights violations.

 Haiti’s police force is also weak, undertrained, inexperienced and politicized, resulting in abuses of authority, lack of protection, and weak investigation capacity in the face of rights violations.
-There are approximately 14,000 people in the current police force, which has never reached the level deemed necessary to provide public safety for the country.
-The HNP has also failed to develop adequate structures for officer accountability, and the force has developed relationships with gangs.
-Combined with a justice system that is unable to provide adequate deterrence as well as high levels of crime and social unrest in the country, Haitians, particularly those who are vulnerable and who live in poor neighborhoods run largely by gang members, are provided little to no safety or protection.
+There are approximately 15,000 people in the current police force, which has never reached the level deemed necessary to provide public safety for the country.
+The HNP has developed relationships with gangs and does not have adequate structures for officer accountability when abuses occur.
+Combined with a justice system that is unable to provide adequate deterrence Haitians, particularly those who are vulnerable and who live in poor neighborhoods run largely by gang members, are provided little to no safety or protection from the high levels of crime.

 The international community has long articulated the importance of the rule of law in Haiti, and has invested billions of dollars in building up a stronger judicial system and the rule of law.
 Over the past 25 years, the UN has regularly had peacekeeping and police missions in Haiti to train the Haitian police force and promote stability through rule of law.
-While the missions have increased the number of trained police officers, the UN’s overall limited success in promoting rule of law is partly attributable to its own implications in rights violations with impunity, which has eroded its credibility.
-The UN Stabilization Mission in Haiti (MINUSTAH), which left Haiti in 2017, is implicated in a series of human rights violations, including peacekeepers’ indiscriminate killing of civilians during a July 2005 raid in Cité Soleil, the rape and sexual abuse of civilians, and the reckless introduction of a devastating cholera epidemic that has killed over 10,000 people and infected more than 800,000.
-The UN took seven years to publicly admit a role in the outbreak despite numerous scientific studies establishing that cholera was introduced to Haiti as a result of reckless disposal of human wastes from a MINUSTAH base.
-Haitian civil society and international experts – including the UN’s own human rights experts -- have repeatedly warned that a failure to submit to justice for cholera undermines the UN’s own credibility.
+While the missions have increased the number of trained police officers, the UN’s overall limited success in promoting rule of law is partly attributable to its own implications in rights violations with impunity.
+The UN Stabilization Mission in Haiti (MINUSTAH), which closed down in 2017, is implicated in a series of human rights violations, including indiscriminate killing of civilians during a July 2005 raid in Cité Soleil, raping and sexually abusing civilians, and causing a devastating cholera epidemic that has killed over 10,000 people and infected more than 800,000.
+The UN took more than five years to publicly admit a role in the outbreak despite numerous scientific studies establishing that cholera was introduced to Haiti as a result of reckless disposal of human wastes from a MINUSTAH base.
+Haitian civil society and international experts—including the UN’s own human rights experts—have repeatedly warned that a failure to submit to justice for cholera undermines the UN’s own credibility.

 The UN’s loss of credibility and resulting limited impact is demonstrated by MINUJUSTH’s inability to call for accountability in the current crisis.
 As discussed above, since the Mission’s unwelcomed statement supporting the assignment of an investigative judge to the PetroCaribe case and urging an investigation into the Grand Ravine massacre, the UN has largely refrained from directly speaking out in the face of abuses.